r4victor/tenthousandmeters/content/blog/python_bts_07.md

 typedef struct PyMethodDef PyMethodDef;
 ```

 The `ml_meth` member is a pointer to a C function that implements the method.
 Its signature can be one of many.
-The `ml_flags` bitfield is used to tell CPython how to call the function.
+The `ml_flags` bitfield is used to tell CPython how exactly to call the function.

 For each struct in `tp_methods`, `PyType_Ready()` adds a callable object to the type's dictionary.
 This object encapsulates the struct.
 When we call it, the function pointed by `ml_meth` gets invoked.
 This is basically how a C function becomes a method of a Python type.